 The Nursing Need Theory emerged from works by Virginia Henderson.
-Henderson and the Need Theory worked to focus on the basic human needs of the patient and encouraged their independence throughout their time in the hospital.
+Henderson and the Need Theory focused on the patient’s basic human needs and encouraged their independence throughout their time in the hospital.

 The hope is that by following this model, patients don’t need to be hospitalized longer than necessary and that progress in the patient’s condition isn’t delayed.